Most popular topics

 Whitehorse residents are smart, problem-solving citizens.
 Given the right information and infrastructure, changes can be made and actions taken to support increased waste diversion.

 Whitehorse residents are recycling more than ever.
-As of the end of June 2015, waste diversion is up to 33%.
-That is a 14% increase from just 2012.
+As of January 2021 waste diversion is up to 33%.
+That is up 7% since 2014.
+We can do even better Whitehorse, keep diverting your waste!

 Your garbage = your responsibility